HuseynA28/AdPredictor-Web-services-model-deployment/README.md

 - **Decentralization of Tasks**: Frees up the Data Science team from deployment tasks by automating model updates and image creation, allowing them to focus on model improvement and research.
 - **Seamless Access to Latest Model**: Ensures that all stakeholders have instant access to the most recent model without any need for manual updating or intervention.

-## Conclusion

-By automating the training and deployment of the AdPredictor model with GitHub Actions to Docker Hub, this project efficiently bridges the gap between data science and operational deployment.
-It ensures that the predictive service is robust, up-to-date, and readily available for making accurate predictions, thus maximizing the advertising spend ROI for businesses.

 ## Project Structure